devichand579/HPT/README.md

 ```
 ## Usage
 ### Linux
-To get started on a linux setup, follow these setup commands:
+To get started on a Linux setup, follow these setup commands:
 1. **Activate your conda environment:**
     ```sh
     conda activate hpt